sfigg/commercialization-public/docset/test/weg/delivering-a-great-startup-and-shutdown-experience.md

 	-   Use the new Hiberfile Diagnostics mode.

-	-   We don’t recommend that you enable hybrid sleep on laptops and ultraportables because this generates a hiberfile on Standby suspend (S3).
+	-   Because it generates a hiberfile on Standby suspend (S3), enabling hybrid sleep on laptops and ultraportables is not recommended.

 -   Migrate updater processes to use AM to reduce the number of loaded processes.

--   Understand that disk throughput is critical to on/off performance.
+-   Understand that disk throughput is critical to on/off performance:

 	-   On average, Hiberfile read/write times represent 50% of the boot to Start screen time.

 	-   Most systems are disk-bound on boot.

 	-   A faster HDD/SSD can mitigate the effect of a significant software preload being loaded and initialized on boot.

 	-   You should balance CPU, disk performance, and memory capacity.

 -   Understand that hybrid drives are beneficial to on/off performance.

-	-   Uses the new Hybrid Drive Hinting feature.
+	-   Use the new Hybrid Drive Hinting feature.

 ### Fast startup

 Starting with Windows 8.x, the default shutdown and restart scenario was updated and named as fast startup.
 Fast startup begins with the shutdown process and includes writing data to disk in a way that’s similar to the way hibernate works.
 A key difference is that all user sessions (Session 1) are logged off, and the remaining information is written to the hiberfile.
-When booting the PC from this state, instead of going through the full boot process where Windows, drivers, devices, and services are initialized, Windows loads the previously initialized state by reading from the hiberfile.
-This speeds up the process of getting to the lock or Start screen.
+When you boot the PC from this state,  Windows loads the previously initialized state by reading from the hiberfile, instead of running the full boot process in which Windows, drivers, devices, and services are initialized.
+This method speeds up the process of initializing the lock or Start screen.

 The use of hibernate technology is expanded to create a new default startup and shutdown experience that is much faster than a full boot.

 ![Diagram of the phases in fast startup and shutdown.](images/weg-diagram-fast-startup-boot-shutdown.png)

 The faster startup and shutdown sequence uses the hibernate infrastructure to place the PC in hibernate.
-Unlike a full shutdown and boot, the user session is closed and then a hibernate is performed.
+Unlike a full shutdown and boot, the user session is closed and a hibernate is performed.
 As a result, the hibernate file is much smaller, making the hibernate and resume process much faster.
 This sequence also takes advantage of the parallelization optimizations.

 Developers creating drivers, or apps with a system service, and system integrators should also be particularly careful of driver quality issues like memory leaks.
 While driver quality has always been important, the up time between kernel reboots might be significantly longer than on previous versions of Windows because on user initiated shutdowns, the kernel, drivers, and services will be preserved and restored, not restarted.

 ### Full boot

-The following list contains considerations that enable the best startup experience.
+The following list contains considerations that enable the best startup experience:

 -   Balance CPU performance, disk performance, and memory capacity.

 -   Optimize the UEFI read routing performance.

 -   Ensure that drivers of leaf node devices follow fast resume guidelines.

 -   Ensure that drivers complete their S0 set-power IRPs as quickly as possible to prevent other devices from getting their S0 set-power IRPs.

--   Validate drivers and services against memory leak.
+-   Validate drivers and services against memory leaks.

--   Register a service to receive power management events notification only if absolutely necessary.
+-   Refrain from registering a service to receive power management events notification unless it is absolutely necessary.

 -   Drivers should not wait to complete the S\_IRP until the D\_IRP is completed because this will prevent other devices from receiving their S\_IRPs, which will cause serialization delays and increase overall suspend time.

 ### Shutdown API behavior